What is Blepharoplasty Eyelid Surgery in Singapore?

 Blepharoplasty, also known as eyelid surgery in Singapore, is a type of plastic surgery that involves removing excess skin, muscle and fat around the eyes.
 As we age, the eyelids stretch and the muscles supporting them weaken.
 The excess fat now gathers in these loose bags of muscles and lead to saggy eyebrows, droopy upper eyelids and eye bags.

 Who needs Eyelid Surgery?

 - baggy or droopy upper eyelids

 - excess skin on causing drooping of the upper eyelids that affects your peripheral vision

 - excess skin on the lower eyelids

 - bags under your eyes

 - patients with no or a hidden upper eyelid crease (single eyelids) and desire double eyelids

 In general, many of these conditions are caused by changes in the skin around your eyes due to ageing.
 Blepharoplasty eyelid surgery is done for aesthetic reasons to make you appear younger and brighter, it is also done to help with vision problems if the droopy eyelids obscure vision.
-In some patients, surgery is performed to create double eyelids.
+In some patients, double eyelid surgery procedure is performed to create the crease in the upper eyelid.

 How is it Double Eyelid Surgery done?

 Blepharoplasty can be performed for both aesthetic and reconstructive surgery purposes.
 If the double eyelid plastic surgery is done for cosmetic reasons, we start off with a consultation appointment with our plastic surgeon to understand you and your expectations for the best possible outcome for the plastic surgery procedure.

 For the upper eyelids, our surgical procedure involves trimming along the fold of the eyelids to remove excess skin, eyelid muscle and fat.
 In some cases with upper eyelid ptosis (which is classified as a medical condition in which the upper eyelid droops over the eye), we tighten the levator muscles to lift up the eyelid more.
 We then stitch the fold together to close the incision.
-In some cases, the patient may opt for incision-less blepharoplasty whereby we place stitches at strategic spots on the upper eyelid skin.
 For the lower lid, we make a cut on the skin just below the lashes in your eye’s natural crease or inside the lower eyelid.
 We remove the excess skin, reposition the fat, and the incision is stitched closed.